Who we are

 - A seven-member Sectional Appeals Committee meets nine times annually in each of the Association’s four administrative sections to hear undue hardship eligibility cases, which are filed by member schools on behalf of student-athletes, and other requests for waivers of rules or appeals of decisions by the Executive Director filed by member schools themselves.
 All unfavorable decisions by the Sectional Appeals Committees may be appealed to the Board of Directors.

-- The Executive Director, the Association’s chief executive officer, manages the daily operations of the FHSAA, enforces its rules, and supervises a 27-member office staff in Gainesville that administers the Association’s programs.
+- The Executive Director, the Association’s chief executive officer, manages the daily operations of the FHSAA, enforces its rules, and supervises a 29-member office staff in Gainesville that administers the Association’s programs.

 The FHSAA is an organization created to serve its member schools.
-The FHSAA’s list of services has grown considerably in its 91-year history and includes:
+The FHSAA’s list of services has grown considerably in its 95-plus year history and includes:

-Athletic Programs – The FHSAA offers postseason State Series competition through which the official state champions in 15 boys sports and 15 girls sports are determined.
-The State Series are conducted during the school year as follows: Fall – Boys & Girls Bowling, Boys & Girls Cross Country, Football, Boys & Girls Golf, Boys & Girls Swimming & Diving and Girls Volleyball; Winter – Boys & Girls Basketball, Competitive Cheerleading, Boys & Girls Soccer, Girls Weightlifting and Wrestling; and Spring – Baseball, Girls Flag Football, Boys & Girls Lacrosse, Girls Softball, Boys & Girls Tennis, Boys & Girls Track & Field, Boys Volleyball, Boys & Girls Water Polo, and Boys Weightlifting.
+Athletic Programs – The FHSAA offers postseason State Series competition through which the official state champions in 16 boys sports and 16 girls sports are determined.
+The State Series are conducted during the school year as follows: Fall – Boys & Girls Bowling, Boys & Girls Cross Country, Football, Boys & Girls Golf, Boys & Girls Swimming & Diving and Girls Volleyball; Winter – Boys & Girls Basketball, Competitive Cheerleading, Boys & Girls Soccer, Girls Weightlifting and Wrestling; and Spring – Baseball, Girls Flag Football, Boys & Girls Lacrosse, Girls Softball, Boys & Girls Tennis, Boys & Girls Track & Field, Adapted Boys & Girls Track & Field, Boys Volleyball, Boys & Girls Water Polo, and Boys Weightlifting.

 Contest Officials – All contest officials are independent contractors who are members of local officials associations sanctioned by the FHSAA.
-Currently, more than 8,000 officials are registered with the FHSAA.
+Currently, more than 8,000 officials are registered with the FHSAA and receive support, training and evaluation in order to provide game officiating services to all high schools and FHSAA State Series events.

 Communication – The FHSAA Office maintains a clear channel of communication between member schools, the news media and the general public through numerous direct mailings, annual publications, “FHSAA.org”, the official web site of the FHSAA (www.fhsaa.org).